• Skip to primary navigation

 Promoting a Diverse Workforce

-Energy in Motion is part of an initiative by Green Trades DC that helps DC residents build careers in sustainable energy.
+The Step-Up program is an initiative by the JATC 26 in partnership with DC DOES that helps DC residents build careers in the electrical industry.
 Our goal is to open more opportunities for you to pursue our apprenticeship training—even if time or money is a barrier.

 No College, No Problem

-• Make a difference: Build a rewarding, hands-on career that contributes to environmental sustainability
+• Make a difference: Build a rewarding, hands-on career.

-• Lifelong expertise: Enjoy immediate job placement and continuous support as your progress in the future
+• Lifelong expertise: Enjoy job placement and continuous support as your progress into the future.

 Apply Now